 We Can Help

-If you are coping with illness or another life crisis situation or if you know someone who is please contact the Westside Pastoral Care Team.
+If you are coping with illness or another life crisis situation or if you know someone who is please contact the Westside Pastoral Care Team via firstname.lastname@example.org.
 You needn’t be alone; someone from our Pastoral Care Team will reach out to you.

 Pastoral Care Team members assist the minister in providing pastoral care to the members and friends of our congregation through a listening ministry of presence.
 The purpose of the program is to extend the care of the congregation through one-to-one caring and helping activities by lay members of the congregation to those who are in special need.

 Additionally, a separate Caring Team provides concrete support during periods of need, such as coordinating meal deliveries to the home of one recovering from illness, or arranging rides, and helping with receptions for memorial services.
+To request support, you can drop a message directly to this team at email@example.com; be sure to give details.
+Or, members may contact the Caring Team coordinator, Judith Clements, to discuss your need and get assistance.
+(You will find her contact info in the church directory.)
 If you are interested in serving on this on-call team, which does not meet but is coordinated by email, drop a message to firstname.lastname@example.org and ask to be added to the Caring Team email list.

 Pastoral Care Team